drawwithcode/2019-group-03-1/README.md

 ###### VISUAL DESIGN
 We choose a Pixel Art style, that is almost entirely based on a 51 width pixels grid.
-The palette tries to evoque a magic ambience, set into the woods, where the magic sword is stuck.
+The palette tries to evoke a magic ambience, set into the woods, where the magic sword is stuck.
 The principal colour is green code #8AECA1, that is then declined in shades of the same green, along with some brown shades.
 Everything recalls the natural world that MI AMI Festival tries introduce in the city of Milan.
 As for the info and the structure of the game, we used an off-white colour.

 <p align="center">